omise/omise-android/README.md

 }
 ```

-- Replace the `OMISE_PKEY` with your Omise Payments public key obtained from our dashboard.
+- Replace the `OMISE_PKEY` with your Omise public key obtained from our dashboard.
 - Replace the `amount` with the amount you want to charge in subunits.
 - Replace the `currency` with your currency in the ISO 4217 format.
 - Replace the `cardBrands` with the list from our [capability API](https://docs.omise.co/capability-api) or leave it blank to use default values.